No. 15 Buckeyes overcome slow start, rout Youngstown State

 BIG PICTURE:

-Youngstown State: Took advantage of Ohio State's poor shooting to lead the entire first half, but couldn't keep up once Wesson and the Buckeyes got themselves unglued.
+Youngstown State: Took advantage of Ohio State’s poor shooting to lead the entire first half, but couldn’t keep up once Wesson and the Buckeyes started scoring in the second.

+“That was as an efficient a half as I’ve seen,” Calhoun said.
+“We just had no answer.”

 Ohio State: After nearly losing to Bucknell on Saturday, the Buckeyes took another opponent too lightly and were getting stung for a while.
-They are making too many mistakes against teams they should be dominating.
+They are making too many mistakes against less-talented teams.

+“We really have a long way to go, and I’m certainly concerned,” said Holtmann, who blamed it on a lack of maturity.

+“At halftime the older guys, the leaders kind of got into us, saying we weren’t playing with a purpose,” Wesson said.
+“We were out there playing possessions just to play, because we had to.”

 UP NEXT: